YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 This is the same technique as Design1 uses.
 However since Design1 does this all under the hood, it can lead to unexpected behaviour such as missing attributes, and unexpected function calls.
 Here however it is perfectly clear to both the writer and the consumer what is going on, and they can work with that.

-The porposal for this design is to add the ability to explicitly overide virtual methods:
+The proposal for this design is based off https://github.com/dotnet/csharplang/issues/1618, and aims to add the ability to explicitly overide virtual methods:

 ```csharp
 public class Animal